This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Before I went to Phoenix, I used to think of it as simply a pass-through city on the way to “better” attractions like the Grand Canyon or Sedona.
+Before I went to Phoenix, I thought of it as a pass-through city on the way to “better” attractions like the Grand Canyon or Sedona.
 That’s a shame because there are plenty of fun things to do in Phoenix itself.
-This metropolitan area is an incredible destination for sightDOING: Phoenix offers active travel, soft adventure, and hands-on exploration.
+This metropolitan area is an incredible destination for sightDOING: there’s active travel, soft adventure, and hands-on exploration.

 Plan a weekend (or longer!) to Phoenix and I guarantee you won’t be bored.